Quick Facts About Asbestos Cement Sheets

 How Were Asbestos and Cement Sheets Used?

-The vast majority of asbestos cement sheets were used to make asbestos roofing, but it’s also found in siding and flooring materials.
-Asbestos cement products, including asbestos cement sheets and pipes, currently make up approximately 90% of the world’s asbestos production.
+Most asbestos cement sheets are used to make roofing, but they are also used for siding and flooring.
+Asbestos cement products make up about 90% of international asbestos product production.

 While asbestos cement sheet production in the U.S. ended in the 1980s, it remains legal to import the product from other countries.

-Fibrous asbestos cement is more durable than drywall and easier to work with than concrete, and it has numerous applications in construction, including use as roofing and siding.
-Today in the U.S. the fibers in cement sheets are usually made of cellulose, a substance found in plants, but for nearly 80 years they were primarily made with asbestos.
+Fibrous asbestos cement is more durable than drywall and easier to work with than concrete.
+It has numerous applications in construction, including use as roofing and siding.
+Today in the U.S. the fibers in cement sheets are usually made of cellulose, a substance found in plants.
+For nearly 80 years they were primarily made with asbestos.

-These sheets were installed in homes, military bases, public buildings, industrial settings and job sites.
-Asbestos cement sheet was once synonymous with “fibrous cement sheet,” and it has also been generically called “AC sheet” and “fibro.”
+Homes, military bases, public buildings, industrial settings and job sites used these sheets.
+Asbestos cement sheet was once synonymous with “fibrous cement sheet.”
+It has also been generically called “AC sheet” and “fibro.”

-U.S. companies stopped manufacturing these types of asbestos products, but asbestos cement sheets are still popular building materials in developing nations such as India and China.
-These products are dangerous because with age and damage they become friable, or easily crumbled, making them likely to release asbestos fibers.
+U.S. companies stopped manufacturing these types of asbestos products.
+Asbestos cement sheets are still popular building materials in developing nations such as India and China.
+These products are dangerous because with age and damage, they become friable, or easy to crumble.
+This damage makes them likely to release asbestos fibers.

 Types of Asbestos Cement Sheets